backand/docs/source/includes/_integrations.md

      }
 ```

-Sign In
+#### Sign In

-#### In your controllers module require ‘Backand’ and ‘ngCookies':
+In your controllers module require `Backand` and `ngCookies`:

 ```javascript
     var myModule = angular.module('starter.controllers', ['backand', 'ngCookies']);
 ```

-In your login controller require ‘Backand':
+In your login controller require `Backand`:

 ```javascript
     myModule.controller('loginCtrl', function($scope, Backand) {});
 ```
-To perform the login call, remember that ‘playlists’ is our Backand database name:
+To perform the login call, remember that `playlists` is our Backand database name:

 ```javascript